BrandeisClassSearchProject/BrandeisClassSearch/README.md

 The design is kept to a minimalist design.

-The picture in navigation drawer is token by rozoalex, copy right reserved.
+The picture in navigation drawer is taken by @rozoalex, copy right reserved.

 Demo video: